 An introduction to Mary Hardy and her World

-The work was published in April 2020 and contains more than 3330 pages.
+The work was published in April 2020 and contains more than 3330 pages, including detailed indexes.
 The volumes can be bought individually or as a set.
 Their wide-ranging coverage is described on the pages listed in the sidebar.

 “A veritable cornucopia.
 This resource stands comparison with already treasured big diaries from the eighteenth century” Professor Penelope J. Corfield